Operation USA: History

-Medical aid and rebuilding effort was delivered to Mexico in 1990, by OPUSA.
-In 1991 OPUSA delivered aid to Bangladesh.
-OpUSA delivered aid to war torn Somali's in 1993.
-In 1994 OpUSA provided earthquake relief.
-In 1999 the organization provided aid to Hurricane Mitch survivors in Honduras and Nicaragua.
-In 1999 also OpUSA supplied aid to storm victims in Mexico.
+Medical aid and rebuilding effort was delivered to Mexico in 1990 by OpUSA.
+In 1991, OpUSA delivered aid to Bangladesh.
+In 1993, OpUSA did the same thing to war-torn Somali.
+In 1994, OpUSA provided earthquake relief.
+In 1999, the Organization provided aid to Hurricane Mitch survivors in Honduras and Nicaragua.
+In that same year, OpUSA gave essential supplies to storm victims in Mexico.

-In 2003 OpUSA delivered aid to Iraq War victims in the Persian Gulf.
+In 2003, OpUSA delivered aid to Iraq War victims in the Persian Gulf.
 The tsunami victims in Sri Lanka and Indonesia were aided by OpUSA in 2004, as well as the Mexico City flood victims.
 In 2008, OpUSA has delivered aid to Myanmar cyclone victims as well as Chinese earthquake victims and flood victims in the Midwest, USA.
 In 2015, OpUSA partnered with UniversalGiving and United Airlines to raise funds for its Nepal Earthquake recovery project, rebuilding a school in Fyakse, in the Dhading district.
-In 2017, OpUSA launched relief efforts helping communities impacted by an unprecedented string of disasters, including Hurricane Harvey, Hurricane Maria and Hurricane Irma, and California wildfires.
+In 2017, OpUSA launched relief efforts helping communities impacted by an unprecedented string of disasters, including Hurricane Harvey, Hurricane Maria, Hurricane Irma, and the California wildfires.
 In 2018, OpUSA delivered cash grants and supplies to aid communities impacted by Hurricanes Florence and Michael in the eastern US.

-In 2020, OpUSA began responding to the COVID-19 pandemic in the United States by delivering cash and supplies to partners aiding front line workers.
+In 2020, OpUSA began responding to the COVID-19 pandemic in the United States by delivering cash and supplies to partners aiding front-line workers.